akinbicer/docker-freeipa/README.md

 # Setting up FreeIPA with Docker and Docker Compose

-This guide will walk you through the process of setting up FreeIPA using Docker and Docker Compose.
+This guide will walk you through the process of setting up FreeIPA using Docker Compose.
 FreeIPA is an open-source identity management system that provides centralized authentication, authorization, and account information for Linux and Unix systems.

 ## Prerequisites